 "We anticipate significant investments in new training processes for our suppliers and investment in additional staff to implement and monitor compliance," she said.

-China tungsten concentrate producers' suspension number statistics by province by month
+China tungsten concentrate producers' operating rate statistics by province by month

 Copyright © Asian Metal Ltd All rights reserved.